-The Green Growth Toolbox also provides a Biodiversity and Wildlife Habitat Assessment which identifies areas of high biodiversity and important wildlife habitat across the state.
+The Biodiversity and Wildlife Habitat Assessment is developed by the NC Natural Heritage Program and is part of the Conservation Planning Tool recommended by the Green Growth Toolbox.
+The Biodiversity and Wildlife Habitat assessment identifies areas of high biodiversity and important wildlife habitat across the state.
 The Biodiversity and Wildlife Habitat Assessment is shown on Map 3.2 and Map 3.3 shows the same data zoomed into Region Q. Other data layers in the mapping tool which can be utilized include agricultural lands assessment, forestry lands assessment, soil data, wetlands data, and more.
 The mapping tool is available at http://ncnhde.natureserve.org/content/map.